mark-summerfield/tdb-rs/README.md

 Each field value is separated from its neighbor by whitespace, and conventionally records are separated by newlines.
-However, in practice, since every field in every record must be present (even if only a sentinal value or an empty bytes or string), records may be laid out however you like.
+However, in practice, since every field in every record must be present (even if only a null value or an empty bytes or string), records may be laid out however you like.

 Where whitespace is allowed (or required) it may consist of one or more spaces, tabs, or newlines in any combination.